 An Objective Structured Clinical Examination (OSCE) is an examination comprised of a series of clinical stations, consisting of multiple tracks.
 The examinations are used to assess clinical competence at all levels of medical education, from Year 1 medical school to licensure in Canada.
 At each station:

 - A brief written statement introduces a clinical problem and directs the student or candidate to appropriately examine a standardized (simulated) patient.

 - Students or candidates are asked to perform activities such as obtain a history, conduct a physical examination, or assess and address the patient’s issues.

 We deliver two types of OSCEs throughout the academic year, these include:

 - UGME OSCEs, both formative and summative, which assess medical students in all four years of the program based at the Vancouver-Fraser (VFMP) site.
 We run approximately 6 UBC OSCEs throughout an academic year.

-- The National Assessment Collaboration (NAC) exams provide a preparation examination for international medical graduates prior to the CaRMS match.
+- The National Assessment Collaboration (NAC) examinations provide a preparation examination for international medical graduates prior to the CaRMS match.

-Exam qualifications change with each exam, however, all Physician Examiners must:
+Examination qualifications change with each examination, however, all Physician Examiners must: